 So, what is self-discipline anyway?
 In simple terms, it is the ability to do something that needs to be done, regardless of whether you want to do it or not.

 Self-discipline means delaying our comfort in return for long-term benefits and success.
 For example, you might be pushing through those 7 am gym sessions to get fit and healthy, despite not being a morning person and, therefore, struggling to wake up and get out of bed every single time.
+To discipline yourself, it is better to use precise daily schedule planners, distributing daily tasks.

 Learning the skill of self-discipline is like learning to ride a bicycle.
 You just have to do it!
 Again and again, before you figure it out.
 Only unlike with the bicycle, self-discipline is not something you learn and forget, but it must be exercised regularly, or else you’ll lose the skill.